Vetrano/Vitrano Ancestors

 ~< Back to Chart >~

 Alberto Vitrano’s ancestry is unknown, but he was from Castelvetrano in the province of Trapani, Sicily, Italy.
 It is about 22 miles northwest and a bit more inland of Sciacca, which is in the province of Agrigento.
 On March 5, 1593, at the mother church in Sciacca, Berto married Francesca Bruno.
 (Mouse over and click on their Latin Church marriage image upper right to enlarge in a new window/tab.)
-She was baptized in the mother church parish of Sciacca on November 27, 1573, the daughter of Angela Ognibene and her husband Leonardo Bruno.
+She was baptized in the mother church parish of Sciacca on November 27, 1573, the daughter of Angela Gino and her husband Leonardo Bruno.
 (Mouse over and click on her baptism image left to enlarge in a new window/tab.)

 Alberto and Francesca were the parents of two male ancestors.
-There are at least five mother church baptism records for the children born to Berto and Francesca Vitrano as follows — ancestor Vincenzo; Arsio, which may be short for Arsenius, on March 12, 1605; ancestor Giacomo; Joanni, which is the Latin name for Giovanni, on January 21, 1610; and a daughter Ignatia Narda, on July 31, 1615, whose middle name was the short version of her mother’s father’s name, Leonardo.
+Seven Sciacca baptism records and one burial record have been found for the children of Berto and Francesca Vitrano.
+Of the baptism records, the first and third child were baptized in the St. Vito parish and all the others in the mother church parish as follows — Michele was baptized as Michele Joanne on August 21, 1594; ancestor Vincenzo; Antonino Francesco on February 21, 1597; Arsio, or it may say Arfio, which may be short for Arsenius, on March 12, 1605; ancestor Giacomo; Joanni, which is the Latin name for Giovanni, on January 21, 1610, but died at 2 years old and was buried on September 2, 1612; and a daughter Ignatia Narda, on July 31, 1615, whose middle name was the short version of her mother’s father’s name, Leonardo.
+The burial record found was for Vita, daughter of Berto lo Vitrano, who was buried on September 8, 1615.
+Her age was not listed, and a baptism record could not be found for her.

 ~< Back to Chart >~